 University of Kentucky 2001 (DMA)

 Faculty typically came to Miami with previous teaching experience in higher education.
-The influence of the State University of Iowa/University of Iowa is worth noting: Neal Glenn and Don D. Coffman were Music Education chairs there before coming to Miami.
+The influence of the State University of Iowa (subsequently renamed to University of Iowa) is worth noting: Neal Glenn and Don D. Coffman were Music Education chairs there before coming to Miami.

 Professor